100 things you didn't know about New York

 A Champion for Children's Literacy: Brooke Astor

 Brooke Astor was an American philanthropist, writer, and chairwoman of the Vincent Astor Foundation, established by her third husband, Vincent Astor, son of John Jacob Astor IV and great-great grandson of America’s first multi-millionaire, John Jacob Astor.
-A heated battle was waged over her will and upon her death, the State Attorney General selected The Trust to grant $45 million from her estate for children’s literacy in New York City.
+A heated battle was waged over her will and upon her death, the State Attorney General selected The Trust to grant $45 million from her estate to promote children’s literacy in New York City.

 Photo: Courtesy of the Creative Arts Team, a nonprofit supported by our Astor Fund.